ritanks-GrowthHacker/SA-Ticketing/POSTMAN_PAYLOADS.md

-# Postman Collection - SA-Ticketing Project API
+# Postman Collection - Ticketing Metrix Project API

 ## Prerequisites
 1. First, you need to authenticate and get a JWT token